Building with oi-userland

 $(COMPONENT_NAME).p5m and edit it:

-- Add you name as contributor
+- Add your name as a contributor

 - Remove unused entries from the manifest:

 - static libs:

 - Python *.pyc:

 For some components, specific rules need to be applied: they can be implemented with transforms.

 These transforms can be used as examples if you need custom transforms for your component.

 After creating a p5m file run

 gmake REQUIRED_PACKAGES to automatically generate a list of run-time dependencies of the package (REQUIRED_PACKAGES section of the Makefile).